Saatvik-Lochan/GestureLogger/README.md

 - **Bug:** A project can not be created since one with that name already, exists even though the previous creation had supposedly failed.
-  - **Fix:** Find the location of the project folders and delete them (these is not the project file, though that also must be deleted).
+  - **Fix:** Find the location of the project folders and delete them (these are not the project file, though that also must be deleted).
 You can find its location by opening another project and going to **Admin > DataFolder**

 ## Extension
 To add functionality, you must have access to [MATLAB AppDesigner](https://uk.mathworks.com/products/matlab/app-designer.html).
 Then you can simply open [`Login.mlapp`](Login.mlapp) to start.

 You can run a development session from within MATLAB, and you can build a standalone application with the [Application Compiler](https://uk.mathworks.com/help/compiler/applicationcompiler-app.html).